jgehrig/neovim-qt/README.md

 # Neovim Qt

-Neovim Qt is a cross-platform GUI for Neovim written in Qt and C++.
-It provides a simple terminal-like experience.
+Neovim Qt is a cross-platform Neovim GUI written in C++ and Qt.
+It provides a terminal-like experience.

 ![NeovimQt Screenshot](https://user-images.githubusercontent.com/11207308/108295028-f79f1b80-7164-11eb-8420-e9950fa97cd0.png)

 ## Installing Neovim Qt

 Neovim Qt is available on all platforms supported by Qt.

-Instructions for common platforms are listed below.
+Instructions for common platforms listed below.

 ### Windows
 A Neovim Qt is bundled with all releases of Neovim on Windows.